 - Examine any basement, crawl space or attic air ducts for leaks.
 Leaks in these less-used areas of your home can often go unnoticed and air vents are an easy entry point for water.
 If the forecast calls for heavy rain, consider covering openings (inside and outside) with durable plastic sheeting.

 - Check your sewer lines.
 A leaky or broken sewer line can allow rainwater to enter the system and backup into your home so be sure to have your lines inspected.
-You, not the city, are responsible for these and Mercury offers an affordable enhancement to its homeowners insurance policy for less than $2 a month to cover them.
+You, not the city, are responsible for these and Mercury offers optional service line protection to its homeowners insurance policy for only a few dollars a month to cover them.
 Speak to your agent today about adding this important coverage.